Louis-CharlesBiron/canvasDotEffect/readme.md

 This command opens the library documentation in the default browser.

-### To view classes / common callbacks signatures
+### To view classes / common callback signatures

 #### `npx cdejs-signature <filter?> <withDefaultValues?>` | *`npx cdejs-sig <filter?> <withDefaultValues?>`*

-This command shows the signature of classes and common available callbacks.
+This command shows the signature of classes and commonly available callbacks.
 It accepts an optional filter as its first parameter.

 Examples:
 - `npx cdejs-signature *` will return every available signature